 Going broke wasn’t the low point of 50 Cent’s life.
 Nearly dying in a hail of gunfire probably was.
-Still, Cent’s post-stardom life followed a familiar path as the rapper struggled to keep up appearances and living standards amid declining income, questionable business ventures (like trying to market his own line of palladium), and poor personal decisions.
+Still, Cent’s post-stardom life followed a familiar path as the rapper struggled to keep up appearances and living standards amid declining income, questionable business ventures (like nearly sinking millions into an ill-advised branded platinum venture), and poor personal decisions.

 His experience offers two lessons for anyone following in his footsteps: Have a plan to support yourself and your family comfortably when the spotlight fades, and look before you leap into sketchy business dealings or retributive acts.

 Also, that house in Connecticut probably carries some sort of financial curse.
 If you strike it rich and settle in Farmington, buy the place next door instead.

 Many people don’t realize Nicolas Cage is Hollywood royalty.
 He’s legendary director Francis Ford Coppola’s nephew, and is related by blood to several prominent actors and directors, including Sofia Coppola and Jason Schwartzman.
 In his telling, he changed his name to “Cage” as a young man to avoid the appearance of favoritism.